timmckague/timandvictoria/src/pages/blog/2019-02-28-hike-the-rota-vicentina-part-1.md

 ![Walking along the beach on Fisherman's Way](/img/blog_rotavicentina_day1-5x7-5011.jpg "Walking along the beach on Fisherman's Way")

-The last last 30 minutes before sunset was my favourite part of the day.
+The last 30 minutes before sunset was my favourite part of the day.
 We were still on the cliffs, with not a soul in sight, and it was breathtaking to see the landscape change colours as the sun set over the ocean.
 The small succulents plants that flourished in the sand burned red in the glow of the sun.

 ![Sunset on the Fisherman's Trail](/img/blog_rotavicentina_day1-5x7-6305.jpg "Sunset on the Fisherman's Trail")